wesselperik/nova-status-field/README.md

 [![Gitmoji](https://img.shields.io/badge/gitmoji-%20😜%20😍-FFDD67.svg?style=flat-square)](https://gitmoji.carloscuesta.me)

-A Laravel Nova field for displaying a status icon on index and detail pages of your models.
+A Laravel Nova field for displaying a status icon, with optional tooltip, on index and detail pages of your models.
 This package utilizes several icons from the [Heroicons UI](https://github.com/sschoger/heroicons-ui) icon pack (from designer [Steve Schroger](https://twitter.com/steveschoger)), which is also used in Laravel Nova.

 ## Installation